devsavage/savagecraft-master/README.md

-SavageCraft v7 is Released!
+SavageCraft v2 is now in it's alpha stage!
 ===========
-Total Mods: 157
+Total Mods: 25
-Current Version: 7.6.9
+Current Version: 2.0.0

-SavageCraft v7 is my biggest pack yet!
+SavageCraft v2 is a Minecraft 1.7.2 mod pack!
 This is just a personal repo for my files.
 You are welcome to take a look here.
-This is my perosnal Minecraft Mod List for Minecraft Version 1.6.4.
+This is my perosnal Minecraft Mod List for Minecraft Version 1.7.2.

 [Twitter](https://twitter.com/savageboy74)
 [TwitchTV](http://www.twitch.tv/savageboy74)